+In doing the study, we also found that questions can be raised about the central region.

+THE UCSC SUSY GROUP

+Past

+Sharon Gerbode (now at Cornell) Heath Holguin (now a UCSC grad student) Troy Lau (Now at Michigan) Paul Mooser (Software engineer) Adam Pearlstein (now at Colorado State) Joe Rose

+Present

+Ayelet Lorberbaum Eric Wallace Matthew vegas

+Work accomplished by exploiting UCSC's senior thesis requirement...

+Motivation

-FORWARD SELECTRON PRODUCTION AND DETECTOR PERFORMANCE Bruce Schumm University of California at Santa Cruz SLAC LCWS05 Special Recognition: Troy Lau, UCSC senior thesis student.
-THE UCSC SUSY GROUP Past Sharon Gerbode (now at Cornell) Heath Holguin (now a UCSC grad student) Paul Mooser Adam Pearlstein (now at Colorado State) Present Troy Lau (will be at ??)
-Ayelet Lorberbaum Joe Rose Particular mention: Troy Lau has done an extraordinary job as an undergraduate senior thesis student.
-This presentation would not be possible without his work and creativity.
-Motivation To explore the effects of limited detector resolution on our ability to measure SUSY parameters in the forward $(|\cos(\theta)| > .8)$ region.
+To explore the effects of limited detector resolution on our ability to measure SUSY parameters in the forward $(|\cos(\theta)| > .8)$ region.